Enterprise Graphic Design RFP Best Practices (Checklist Included)

 3. Research potential creative services partners

-In an ever-changing graphic design and creative services partner landscape, time spent researching, connecting with peers and staying informed on agency changes, partner types, client business, competitor agreements and more will both enhance and solidify your current and future RFPs.
+In an ever-changing graphic design and creative services partner landscape, time spent researching, connecting with peers and staying informed on agency changes, partner types, client business, competitor agreements and more will both enhance and solidify the writing and creation of current and future RFPs.

 How Can I Learn More About Superside?